eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 ## Switching from docker.io to docker-ce

-If you are currently running Canonical's docker.io and you'd like to switch to docker-ce, this is how
+If you are currently running Canonical's docker.io and you'd like to switch to docker-ce, the "Community Edition" released by Docker, Inc., this is how.

+You do not need to stop running containers manually, and they will be back up and running after.
+All volumes and other data kept in Docker will stay intact.

 Prepare docker-ce repo: